GeoStat-Framework/pentapy/paper/paper.md

 # Summary

-Pentadiagonal linear equation systems arise in many areas of science and engineering: e.g. when solving differential equations, in interpolation problems, or in numerical schemes like finite difference.
+Pentadiagonal linear systems of equations arise in many areas of science and engineering: e.g., when solving differential equations, in interpolation problems, or in numerical schemes like finite differences.
 A specific example is the radial symmetric groundwater flow equation with consecutive rings of different constant transmissivity and radial boundary conditions, which can be expressed as a pentadiagonal equation system [@avci_radial; @aquifer_test].